josdejong/mathjs/docs/configuration.md

 The following configuration options are available:

 - `epsilon`.
 The minimum relative difference used to test equality between two compared values.
-This value is used by all comparison functions.
+This value is used by all relational functions.
   Default value is `1e-14`.

 - `matrix`.
 The default type of matrix output for functions.